How Much Hair Loss is Normal

 Hair goes through a natural growth cycle.
 This cycle comprises of four phases.
 Each hair follicle goes through the growth stage called anagen which lasts for up to 7 years).
 The second phase is the transitional phase known as catagen and usually lasts for 2 – 4 weeks.
 Here the hair growth slows down and finally, the follicle stops generating new hair strands.
 The telogen phase follows catagen and lasts for up to four months.
 In this phase, the hair rests after all growth activity has inhibited.
 The last phase exogen where the hair is shed.
 As long as the hair follicle is active, this cycle follows and new hair continues to be produced once the old one falls off.

 If you have short hair, you may not notice the hair fall.
 However, if you have long hair you can notice it while taking a shower, brushing the hair on drains, combs, and clothes.
 Excessive hair fall could be happening due to a variety of reasons.
 Weight loss, stress, hormonal imbalance, childbirth, menopause, or recovery after surgery.
+Hair fall control is best when you understand the root cause behind hair loss and treat it in a right manner.

 Also Read : Top Reasons For Hair Fall